automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Adamantisaurus.md

 # Adamantisaurus
-## Description: This titanosaur was named 50 years after its discovery.
+## This titanosaur was named 50 years after its discovery.